hyl3rid/blog/data/blog/pannacotta.md

 1 can of coconut cream
 1/2 tbsp powdered agar agar
-3 tbsp of sweetener or to taste
+3 tbsp of sugar or to taste
 1 tbsp vanilla extracts
 Fresh berries, as required
 Strawberry jelly, as required

 ### Instructions

-- Pour the coconut cream into the saucepan vanilla, sweetener and set the heat to medium/high.
+- Pour the coconut cream into the saucepan with vanilla and sugar.
+Set the heat to medium/high.
 - When the cream starts to boil, include the powdered agar agar.
 - Continue to whisk the coconut cream until the agar agar dissolves.
 Let the cream cook until it starts to thicken.
 When you see a Nappe consistency is reached in the cream, continue to set aside.
 - Pour the mixture into serving glasses or ramekins.
 Let them cool and place them in the refrigerator for 3 to 4 hours.